 What is cirrhosis?

-- Controls the amounts of sugar, protein, and fat in the bloodstream.
+- Controlling the amounts of sugar (glucose), protein, and fat entering the bloodstream.

 Cirrhosis can have many causes.
 Some of the main ones include: